alexa/alexa-auto-sdk/platforms/android/modules/alexa/README.md

 | `FM_RADIO` |  `PRESET`, `FREQUENCY` |
 | `SIRIUS_XM` |  `PRESET`, `CHANNEL` |

-## Handling Notifications<a id="handling-notifications"></a>
+## Handling Notifications <a id="handling-notifications"></a>

 It is the responsibility of the platform implementation to provide a visual indication to the user when notifications (for example, package shipment notifications, notifications from skills, etc.) are available from Alexa.
-[Read more about Notifications here](https://alexa.design/AVSDevNotifications).
+See the [AVS Notifications interface documentation](https://developer.amazon.com/en-US/docs/alexa/alexa-voice-service/notifications.html) for more information about notifications.
 The Engine uses the registered Notifications implementation to notify you when a notification indicator should be displayed or removed.
 It does not give any information about the notifications.
-Audio playback for the notification is handled by whichever audio channel is assigned to the NOTIFICATION type [Read more about handling media and volume here](#handling-media-and-volume).
+Audio playback for the notification is handled by whichever audio channel is assigned to the `NOTIFICATION` type [Read more about handling media and volume here](#handling-media-and-volume).

 To implement a custom handler for Notifications extend the `Notifications` class: